andreipredafl/subscriber-hub-api/README.md

 Of course, there’s room for improvement, such as better error handling, enhanced validation, and more robust testing.
 Additionally, the fields in the store and update **subscriber methods could be moved to dedicated services**, but I opted to keep it simple.

-Hopefully, this serves as a good showcase of my skills 🚀

 There is also a Vue.js client app for consuming this API.
 Check it out [here](https://github.com/andreipredafl/mailerlite-subscriber-client).

 If something is not working as expected, please check [this video recording](https://vimeo.com/1062946855/e48c0f0b6a?share=copy)